Malachivini/Refrigerator/README.md

 ## Future Enhancements

 - **Add Barcode Scanner**: Integrate a barcode scanner to quickly add products to the refrigerator.
-- **Recipe Suggestions**: Implement a feature that suggests recipes based on the current ingredients in the refrigerator and their expiration date.
 - **Nutritional Information**: Display nutritional information for each product and recipe.

 ## Credits